ashiven/eqsat/README.md

 /**
  *  Uses `slotted-egraphs` to prove whether two terms are equivalent *
- *  sexpr:      a symbolic expr in `slotted-egraphs` format (emitted by the `mim` compiler via `--slotted --output-sexpr`)
+ *  sexpr:      a symbolic expr in `slotted-egraphs` format (emitted by the `mim` compiler via `--output-sexpr-slotted`)
- *  rulesets:   provides a list of identifiers to rulesets that should be used for rewriting (see src/mim_slotted/rulesets)
+ *  rulesets:   a list of identifiers of rulesets that should be used for rewriting (see src/slotted/rulesets)
  *  start_name: an identifier for the starting term
- *  end_name:   an identifier for the end term that the start term should reach via rewriting
+ *  end_name:   an identifier for the end term that should be reached via equality saturation
  *  max_steps:  the maximum number of iterations in which the start term should reach the end term */ bool reaches_egg(rust::Str sexpr, rust::Vec<RuleSet> rulesets, rust::Str start_name, rust::Str end_name, std::size_t max_steps);